 Remember that DACA is only a temporary, discretionary program that could be terminated or changed at any time.
 While you’re waiting for approval of your DACA case (or even if your case has already been adjudicated), we encourage you to investigate if you have a longer-term immigration remedy.

-You can review our guide (created with Curran & Berger LLP) Beyond Deferred Action: Long-Term Immigration Remedies Every DREAMer Should Know About.
+You can review our guide (created with Curran & Berger LLP) Beyond Deferred Action: Long-Term Immigration Remedies Every Undocumented Young Person Should Know About.

 You can also use E4FC’s free, anonymous, and online DREAMer Intake Service.
 Submit an intake form.